lixianphys/lixianphys.github.io/content/posts/pid_controller/index.md

 draft: false
 ---

-## Background and Motivation
-I came across an advert for [Sous vide cooker](https://anovaculinary.com/pages/what-is-sous-vide), which is popular for preparing juicy steak.
+A few days ago, I came across an advert for [Sous vide cooker](https://anovaculinary.com/pages/what-is-sous-vide), which is popular for preparing juicy steak.
 I happened to have an electronic kettle to be replaced.
 Not very happy with its condition, and a new one was already in my shopping list.
 Bingo!
 A natural idea came to me that this kettle can be repurposed to mimic what a Sous vide cooker could do - maintaining a fixed temperature of a body of water for a relatively long time.
 I knew immediately that this requires a good PID controller just like what I have in a cryostat for stabilizing the sample chamber temperature slightly above the absolute zero.
 As one may know, the brain of the PID controller is a simple feedback loop governed by three parameters: proportional gain (P), integral gain (I) and derivative gain (D).
 In practice, in a narrow range of goal temperature, these parameters do not need to be dynamically adapted to a different goal if the external environment is stable.
 However, it is not guaranteed to always achieve the best stabilization for a wide range of goal temperature for the same set of parameters.
 That means these parameters also need to be changed if the goal temperature varies.
 On top of the PID feedback loop, we also need to add another layer of feedback loop to optimize parameters P, I and D.  Then the genetic algorithm seems to be useful here for generating the best choice of parameters.
 Here is a definition for genetic algorithm from MathWorks:

 > A genetic algorithm (GA) is a method for solving both constrained and unconstrained optimization problems based on a natural selection process that mimics biological evolution.
 The algorithm repeatedly modifies a population of individual solutions.
 At each step, the genetic algorithm randomly selects individuals from the current population and uses them as parents to produce the children for the next generation.
 Over successive generations, the population "evolves" toward an optimal solution.